kevinsimper/kevinsimper.dk/app/blog/posts/how-to-make-authentication-with-github-apps-for-side-projects.md

 # How to make authentication with Github Apps for side projects

 Making a secure way to log into your app can be difficult.
 On top of making login secure you have to implement a lot of other features like "forgot password" and 2-factor.
-These features are essential but do not bring add that much value, so why not leverage other platforms that already implemented all this.
+These features are essential but do not bring/add that much value, so why not leverage other platforms that already implemented all this.

-I want to encourage doing this for side projects espically since writing and maintaining auth and authorization as the code in this example is very small once you know how.
+I want to encourage doing this for side projects specially since writing and maintaining auth and authorization as the code in this example is very small once you know how.
 Doing it with GitHub is also useful if your audience is developers as they likely already have an account.

 GitHub also introduced "GitHub Apps", which is their improved platform that allows better permissions compared to the previous which had really broad permissions.

 ## How does it work?

 We need to know who a user is.
-We want to ask GitHub to ask the user if they want to forward the user's information to us.
+We want to ask GitHub to ask the user if they want to forward their information to us.
 So the user starts on our website, they click "Login with GitHub" and we redirect them to github.com with 2 parameters:

 - the unique id of our GitHub app
 - the url the user should be redirected back to